hfuterwyj/yujiewang.github.io/_pages/about.md

 **Paper accepted by the Pattern Recongnition, February, 2024**

 Our paper "[Discovering causally invariant features for out-of-distribution generalization](https://www.sciencedirect.com/science/article/pii/S003132032400089X)" is accepted by the Journal Pattern Recongnition (CCF B,SCI Q1)

+**Paper accepted by the 31st ACM International Conference on Information & Knowledge Management, October, 2022**

+Our paper "[Bootstrap-based causal structure learning](https://dl.acm.org/doi/abs/10.1145/3511808.3557249)" is accepted by the the 31st ACM International Conference on Information & Knowledge Managementn (CCF B)

+**Paper accepted by the Pacific-Asia Conference on Knowledge Discovery and Data Mining, May, 2022**

+Our paper "[A new skeleton-neural DAG learning approach](https://link.springer.com/chapter/10.1007/978-3-031-05933-9_49)" is accepted by the Pacific-Asia Conference on Knowledge Discovery and Data Mining (CCF C)

+**Paper accepted by the IEEE International Conference on Big Knowledge, December, 2021**

+Our paper "[Improving Gradient-based DAG Learning by Structural Asymmetry](https://ieeexplore.ieee.org/abstract/document/9667749)" is accepted by the IEEE International Conference on Big Knowledge (EI)